infinitespace-studios/MauiAndroidAssetPackExample/README.md

 IMPORTANT: The `dist:type` MUST be set to `asset-pack`!

 The `package` attribute on the `manifest` element MUST match the value of the main application.
-And finally the `split` value is the name which the "Feature" will be called in the final package and when you install via the `AssetPackManager` API.
-This is not user facing.
+And finally the `split` value is the name which the "Feature" will be called in the final package.

+For non android platforms, all the assets will be included as normal `MauiAsset` items.

-## Installing and Install Time Asset Pack
+## Using the Asset Packs

-Install time asset packs as installed along side your app during the installation process.
+Install time asset packs for android are installed along side your app during the installation process.
 There is no additional work needed to download them.
+For other platforms the files will be included in your app as with other `MauiAssete` items.

 Accessing these assets can be done via the normal `OpenAppPackageFileAsync` method.